- Minimum Purchase:

 Black Willow Live Stakes, Salix Nigra

 When it comes to trees, the Black willow is one that will require some time and effort to maintain.
 However, it is one of the more durable trees around.
-The tree is distinguished by its pointed green leaves.
+Its pointed green leaves distinguish the tree.
 However, it comes in some different sizes.
 The size of this tree can range from 7 feet to 25 feet tall.
 This tree is best in hardy zones 3 through 9.
 As long as you have quality soil, adequate sunlight as well as feeding and watering it regularly, it will be just beautiful.
 Due to its size, you will need to grow the tree outdoors in grass fields and large yards.
 The scientific name for this unique tree is Salix nigra.

 It will look great around any home.
 This tree will thrive in moist and poorly drained soil conditions.
 It can grow just about anywhere.
 The Black Willow can stand out among others because of its massive height and width.
 They require little maintenance and are easy to take care of.